-If you are a service user or member of the public and experience discrimination by a Devon County Council service you can make a formal complaint using the Council’s Complaints (Feedback) Process.
+If you are a service user or member of the public and experience discrimination by a Devon County Council service/member of staff you can make a formal complaint using the Council’s Complaints (Feedback) Process.
 This includes services that the County Council commissions or runs in partnership with other organisations.

-Please make it clear that your complaint/grievance is about discrimination, and the type of discrimination (for example, racist or homophobic).
+Please make it clear that your complaint/grievance is about discrimination or harassment, and the type of discrimination (for example, racist, sexist or homophobic).

 If you want to tell someone about your experience but do not want to raise a formal complaint (or are unsure what to do) then you can use the Discrimination Report Form: Word (editable) or PDF.
-You can use this form to report incidents that have affected you or others.
+You can use this form to report incidents (including harassment) that have affected you or others.
 You can do this anonymously if you wish.
 Information is used for monitoring purposes and general recommendations for employment or service improvements may be made.
 Care is taken so that individuals will not be identified in any monitoring reports, therefore this process does not directly resolve incidents but provides individuals an opportunity to ‘speak up’.
 You can also use the form to seek further guidance and signposting to sources of support or complaints procedures.

 If you are unable to access the online form, you can contact the Corporate Equality Officer at the following address: County Hall, Topsham Road, Exeter EX2 4QD.
 You can also submit the form by email to email@example.com (or you can just provide the information by email – no need to complete a form).
 Please note that the Corporate Equality Officer: